aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>7</sup>&nbsp;Then answered Esther, and said: ‘My petition and my request is— <sup>8</sup>&nbsp;if I have found favour in the sight of the king, and if it please the king to grant my petition, and to perform my request— let the king and Haman come to the banquet that I shall prepare for them, and I will do to-morrow as the king has said.’
+ <sup>7</sup>&nbsp;Then answered Esther, and said: ‘My petition and my request is— <sup>8</sup>&nbsp;if I have found favour in the sight of the king, and if it please the king to grant my petition, and to perform my request— let the king and Hâman come to the banquet that I shall prepare for them, and I will do to-morrow as the king has said.’
 </div></td> </tr>